Dr Pepper Chocolate Cherry Brownies

 Pour in the Dr Pepper, vanilla extract and maraschino cherry juice, too, before stirring vigorously to combine.

-Add the dry ingredients—the flour, cocoa powder and salt—into the wet ingredients.
+Measure the dry ingredients — the flour, cocoa powder and salt — into the wet ingredients.
 Gently stir them into the wet ingredients, stirring until just combined.
 (It’s OK to have a few lumps in the batter, too, so don’t fret about that.)

 Close up of baked brownies in a pan

-Once your brownie batter is in its pan, place the halved maraschino cherries on top of it.
-You can do this artfully or you can line them up nice and pretty—you do you!
+Garnish the batter with the halved maraschino cherries.
+Gently press the in.
+You can do this artfully or you can line them up nice and pretty — you do you!

-Let the brownies cool for 20-30 minutes before slicing.
+Let the brownies cool on a wire rack for 20-30 minutes before slicing and enjoying!

 Three Dr Pepper Brownies are stacked on top of each other, before consuming